tezedge/tezedge-docs/contents/tezedge/baking.md

 ## Using Ledger Stored Tezos Address

-Hardware wallets/ledgers add safety to your crypto accounts as such accounts cannot be copied or digitally stolen, and in some cases private case just inaccessible from the outside of the wallet.
-Tezos baking/endorsing binaries support Ledger Nano S wallet.
+Hardware wallets/ledgers add safety to your crypto accounts as such accounts cannot be copied or digitally stolen from, and in some cases, are inaccessible from outside of the wallet.
+Tezos baking/endorsing binaries support the Ledger Nano S wallet.

 For details, see [https://ledger.com/start].

-To bake/endorse using an account stored on Ledger Nano S, you need to install Tezos Baking application on it.
+To bake/endorse using an account stored on your Ledger Nano S, you need to install the Tezos Baking application on it.
 For more details, see [https://github.com/obsidiansystems/ledger-app-tezos].

-To list connected ledgers available to Tezos binaries, execute this command:
+To list connected Ledgers that are available for Tezos binaries, execute this command:

 ```
 $ tezos-client \